P. T. Parameshwar Naik

 P. T. Parameshwar Naik is an Indian politician from the state of Karnataka.
-He is a member of the Karnataka Legislative Assembly representing the Hoovina Hadagali constituency.
+He is a former member of the Karnataka Legislative Assembly representing the Hoovina Hadagali constituency.

 Political career

 Naik is from the Indian National Congress.
-He is the Minister for Labour in the K. Siddaramaiah led Karnataka Government.
+He was the Minister for Labour in the K. Siddaramaiah led Karnataka Government.

 Controversy

 It was alleged that he abruptly transferred a senior police official Anupama Shenoy for not attending his phone call.